Group includes three from Pennsylvania, two each from The Netherlands, Spain and Ohio

-Head coach Anne Wilkinson is in her 18th season at the helm of the Ohio State field hockey program and in her 27th season overall as a head coach.
+Head coach Anne Wilkinson enters her 21st season at the helm of the Ohio State field hockey program in 2016 and is in her 29th season overall as a head coach.
 She brings an abundance of experience to the field, having coached over 400 career games and earning the 2006 Big Ten Coach of the Year award and was twice named the NFHCA West Region Coach of the Year honoree (2006 and 2010).

-Ohio State has had 13 NFHCA All-America recipients over the last seven seasons, including first team honorees Jenn Sciulli in 2011, Aisling Coyle in 2010 and Linda Haussener in 2008.
+Ohio State has had 14 NFHCA All-America recipients over the last nine seasons, including first team honorees Jenn Sciulli in 2011, Aisling Coyle in 2010 and Linda Haussener in 2008.
 With her first team selections in 2006 and '07, Yesenia Luces became just the second Buckeye to earn multiple First Team All-America honors.
 Berta Queralt became the first Buckeye to earn back-to-back third-team laurels since Saskia Mueller accomplished the feat in 2004 and 2005.
 In 2011, Sciulli was honored as a first team selection, marking the eighth first team All-American in program history.
-Ohio State has had at least one All-America honoree in 13 of the last 14 seasons.
-A Buckeye has been named All-America in all but two seasons under the direction of Wilkinson.
+The most recent All-American came last season, as Peanut Johnson garnered third team honors.

-Wilkinson is 288-215-9 in her 26 seasons as a head coach with a 209-131 (.615) mark during her tenure at Ohio State for the highest winning percentage of any head coach in the program's history.
-Of her 17 seasons with the Buckeyes, she has a winning percentage of .600 or better in 11 of those years with only two seasons below .500.
+Wilkinson is 309-250-9 in her 28 seasons as a head coach with a 230-166 (.581) mark during her tenure at Ohio State for the highest winning percentage of any head coach in the program's history.
+Of her 20 seasons with the Buckeyes, she has a winning percentage of .600 or better in 11 of those years with only five seasons below .500.
 On Nov.
 4, 2005, Wilkinson recorded the 200th victory of her career when Ohio State defeated Michigan State, 1-0, in the Big Ten tournament semifinals.
 She notched her 100th Buckeye victory (vs. Ball State, Sept.
 19) during the 2004 campaign.
 Most recently, Wilkinson claimed her 200th victory at Ohio State in a 1-0 win at UNH Aug.
 26, 2012, in Durham, N.H.

 Since starting her Buckeye career in the fall of 1996, Wilkinson has established Ohio State as a perennial Top 20 program and as one of the upper echelon teams in the Big Ten.
 She has guided the Buckeyes to three Big Ten regular-season championships (co-champs in 2001, outright in 2006, co-champs in 2010), a Big Ten tournament title (2001), five appearances in the NCAA tournament, one NCAA Final Four bid, 12 winning seasons and 11 Top 3 finishes in the conference standings.